AlexeyMakurin/Computer-technologies-in-physics/README.md

 - Simulation of the growth of a DLA cluster on growth centers uniformly distributed on a circle of radius,

-- Investigation of the dependence of the number of particles in a cluster on the radius of the circle;
+- Investigation of the dependence of the number of particles in a cluster on the radius of the circle.

 ![](images/res1.png)
 |                          |                          |